Liev Schreiber: Philanthropy

 On July 6, 2022, Liev Schreiber became the ambassador of United24, a fundraising platform for Ukraine in the field of medical care.

 In an address published on the President's website, Zelenskyy said that BlueCheck Ukraine, founded by the actor, had funded programs for psychological support and evacuation of more than 20,000 orphans from boarding schools and orphanages in Kharkiv, Dnipro, Chernihiv, and Odesa regions.
 He also partnered with an organization called "Kidsafe" which had rescued over 10,000 women and children from war worn areas of Ukraine.

 On August 16, 2022, Schreiber and another ambassador, famous Ukrainian footballer Andriy Shevchenko, visited Kyiv and held talks with Ukrainian President Volodymyr Zelenskyy.
 Schreiber and Shevchenko also visited Bucha and Borodianka, which were heavily damaged by Russian bombardment.

-Schreiber, along with more than 700 other actors and entertainment-industry figures, signed an open letter supporting the Israel Defense Forces in the Israel–Hamas war in Gaza, published by the pro-Israel organization Creative Community for Peace.
+Schreiber, along with more than 700 other actors and entertainment-industry figures, signed an open letter supporting Israel in the Gaza genocide, published by the pro-Israel organization Creative Community for Peace.